-I go by Alexander, let's start with that.
-I'm soon to be a student at Indiana University to pursue degrees in computer science and political science.
+I go by Alexander.
+I'm a student at Indiana University pursuing a B.S. in Computer Science.
 Outside of my academics I'm a wannabe renaissance man in the wrong time period with an acute love of all mediums of art, whether they are written, spoken, drawn, sculpted, captured, played, or dry-clean only.
 I think in the form of novels, speak in the form of riddles and write in the form of philosophy.
 Inevitably though, I find myself spending a lot of time on the web or playing games.

 I took some time to answer the a question posted by islepttoolong http://islepttoolong.tumblr.com/